Is Holy Cross the Right Fit for Me?

 They interviewed and joined us for our on-campus student events, such as Fall Open Houses or campus tours, becoming active in the Holy Cross admissions process,

-More than 6,500 students applied for admission to the Class of 2019, and 37 percent were admitted.
-The enrolled incoming class is evenly divided between males and females (48 percent male and 52 percent female) and public and private high schools (49 percent and 51 percent, respectively).
-The new class has approximately 740 students, 24 percent of whom are from diverse ethnic and racial backgrounds.
+More than 6,600 students applied for admission to the Class of 2021, and 39 percent were admitted.
+The enrolled incoming class is evenly divided between males and females (48 percent male and 52 percent female) and public and private high schools (50 percent and 50 percent, respectively).
+The new class will slightly exceed the target class size of 775 students, 24 percent of whom are from diverse ethnic and racial backgrounds.

 Tips for Applicants